minitu/charm/doc/charm++/manual.rst

 Load Balancing
 --------------

-Load balancing in Charm++ is enabled by its ability to place, or migrate, chares or chare array elements.
+Load balancing in Charm++ is enabled by its ability to place and migrate chares (note that only chare array elements are relocatable via migration, singleton chares can be created on a particular PE via seed balancing to balance load).
 Typical application usage to exploit this feature will construct many more chares than processors, and enable their runtime migration.

 Iterative applications, which are commonplace in physical simulations, are the most suitable target for Charm++’s measurement based load